You are here

 The purpose of the Intermediate Rate is to provide a rate of pension to bridge the gap between the General Rate and the Special Rate (T&PI) for ex-servicemen capable of part-time or intermittent work only.More

 A person is eligible for the Intermediate Rate if:

-- he or she has suffered from or is suffering from pulmonary tuberculosis, and is receiving or entitled to receive a disability pension at the general rate, and More ?
+- he or she has suffered from or is suffering from pulmonary tuberculosis, and is receiving or entitled to receive a Disability Compensation Payment at the general rate, and More

 - the incapacity from his or her accepted conditions, alone, renders him or her incapable of undertaking paid work otherwise than on a part-time basis or intermittently, and